 On November 30, 2017, the board of directors declared a special dividend, contingent upon, and to be payable following, the closing of the Company's initial public offering to the holders of record of the Company's common stock and preferred stock as of November 30, 2017.
 The cash dividend declared to stockholders was \$0.5802 per share of common stock, \$5.8020 per share of Series B Preferred Stock and \$5.8020 per share of Series C Preferred Stock.
-In connection with this special dividend declared in November 2017, the board of directors also approved, contingent upon the payment of the November 2017 special dividend, cash payments to be made to holders of the Company's stock options, SARs and RSUs as an equitable adjustment to the holders of such instruments in accordance with the provisions of the Company's equity incentive plans.
+In connection with this special dividend declared in November 2017, the board of directors also approved, contingent upon the payment of the November 2017 special dividend, cash payments to be made to holders of the Company's equity incentive plans.
 The equitable adjustment payments to the holders of the stock options, SARs and RSUs are equal to \$0.5802 per share multiplied by the net number of shares subject to outstanding equity awards after applying the treasury stock method.
 The cash payments to such holders will be made as their equity awards vest through fiscal year 2021.